azurewithdanidu/azurewithdanidu.github.io/_posts/2025-11-16-centralized-waf-strategy-azure-front-door-application-gateway.md

 **Startups and MVPs**: If you're building an MVP or startup product, start simple.
 Add complexity when you need it, not before.

-## Implementation Guide: Step-by-Step with AVM
+## Implementation Guide: Step-by-Step

-Let's build this thing using Azure Verified Modules.
-I'll show you how much cleaner and more maintainable this is compared to custom Bicep.
+Let's build this thing.
+I'll show you the Bicep templates and walk through the deployment process.

 ### Prerequisites